pebble-dev/pebble-dev.github.io/_posts/2022-11-01-rebble-hackathon.md

 Now for the really exciting part.
 We're thrilled to announce we're running [our first hackathon](/hackathon-001) on the 18th - 20th of November.
 We're hoping it's the first of many too, hence the optimistic 3 digit name!
 It's a bit of an experiment on our part, but the idea is anyone who wants to take part simply [fills out the form](https://forms.gle/oACS5hbPedeiEwiG8), [sets up their dev environment](/hackathon-001/vm/), and joins in on that weekend in building a fun watchface, watchapp, or tool for the Pebble watch.

-Everyone who [uploads an app](https://dev-portal.rebble.io) to the appstore during the hackathon will receive free Rebble stickers, and our favourite submission(s) will receive a special prize (likely to be a shiny pebble watch)
+Everyone who [uploads an app](https://dev-portal.rebble.io) to the appstore during the hackathon will receive free Rebble stickers, and our favourite submission(s) will receive a special prize (likely to be a shiny pebble watch).

 For more information and live updates, check out the [dedicated hackathon page](/hackathon-001).
 For even livelier updates be sure to follow us [on twitter](https://twitter.com/pebble_dev).
 During the hackathon weekend we'll have dedicated channels [on Discord](/discord) too.